The following position reporting to Doug Pearson, Technical Director, REN-ISAC, is being

 posted externally.
 If interested, you must apply online at https://jobs.iu.edu/

-Refer to job number #9790.
+Refer to job number #14349

 Principal Security Engineer, REN-ISAC - PA4IT

+Provides a very high-level technical and practical expertise and consulting.
+Must gain, maintain, and apply a significant depth of knowledge in many widely varied technology areas, including computing, data and voice networking, and complex security systems and software.
 Directs the technical activities of other REN-ISAC team members on a day-to-day basis; contributes to REN-ISAC systems architecture design; provides technical guidance to REN-ISAC systems administration; and contributes to other supervisory activities.
 Develops and maintains contacts at high-levels such as the Information Security Officers and IT Directors at REN-ISAC member organizations to not only provide information (e.g. report incidents), but also exert influence to drive appropriate reactions in security awareness, proactive defense, and response.
 The individual should come to the position with well-established contacts and superior reputation among the higher education security community.

 REQUIRED: Bachelors degree and six years of advanced IT systems analysis, programming or systems administration experience that includes two years of computer security/abuse incident response and investigation experience and two years of experience in development, administration, and maintenance of security systems and software.

-Other: Preference is for employment location in Bloomington IN; however, depending on particulars of the candidate a telecommuting arrangement may be acceptable.
+OTHER: Preference is for employment location in Bloomington IN; however, depending on particulars of the candidate a telecommuting arrangement may be acceptable.